Lorraineken/fashion-store/client/README.md

 - The front end is deployed in the below link:

-- This is how the website should look once you click the link:
+- This is how the website looks when you click the link: